shree214ram/DSA/Motivation/Planning/2026-daily-work.md

 # 1 May
 1. Worked for 862 Shortest Array Window sidin deque and Prefix sum [but-not-worked]
 2. Make common DSA Tracking Sheet (upload all and make beutiful DSA,Daily Activity , )

+# 3 may
+1. Delete node BST
+2. Insert interval
+3. Video Idea
+    1. my watsup video in You Juggi facebook url
+    2. AI videos like Jaggannath and Potti aa rahi , Megha